menu

 Occupations and Workforce

 Unlike some towns, Panhandle isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Panhandle are a mix of both white- and blue-collar jobs.
 Overall, Panhandle is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Panhandle who work in management occupations (21.05%), office and administrative support (10.26%), and teaching (10.07%).
+There are especially a lot of people living in Panhandle who work in management occupations (19.72%), teaching (12.23%), and office and administrative support (11.31%).

 Setting & Lifestyle

-Because of many things, Panhandle is a great place for families with children to consider.
-First of all, many other families with children live here, making Panhandle a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Panhandle has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Panhandle is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Panhandle’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Panhandle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Panhandle doesn't have a public transportation system that people use for their commute.

 Demographics

-Panhandle is a somewhat ethnically-diverse town.
+Panhandle is a very ethnically-diverse town.
 The people who call Panhandle home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Panhandle residents report their race to be White, followed by Native American.
+The greatest number of Panhandle residents report their race to be White, followed by Black or African-American.
 Panhandle also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.81% of the town’s residents.
-Important ancestries of people in Panhandle include German, English, Irish, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 12.50% of the town’s residents.
+Important ancestries of people in Panhandle include German, English, Irish, Scottish, and Welsh.

 The most common language spoken in Panhandle is English.
 Other important languages spoken here include Spanish and Polish.